Contact geometric mechanics: the Tulczyjew triples: Contact Hamiltonian mechanics

 From (\ref{e:1}) we immediately see that $X_H$ is projectable on $\sJ^1L^\ast$.
 The projected vector field reads

 so we have recovered in local coordinates the formula which is well known in the literature on contact Hamiltonians.
+This time, however, this formula has an unambiguous global meaning valid also for contact structures that are nontrivial.

-Every 1-homogeneous Hamiltonian $H$ on $\sT^*\Lt$ corresponds to a certain section of the line bundle which in the adapted coordinates $(x^i, p_j, z, Z)$ is given by the condition $Z=\mh(x^i,p_j, z)$.
-Formula (\ref{e:2}) is therefore the expression for the contact Hamiltonian vector field generated by the section $\mh$ of the line bundle $L^*_{\sT^\ast L^\times}$.
-Taking into account the identification $L_{\sT^\ast L^\times}\simeq \sJ^1L^\ast\times_M L$, we can write the contact Hamiltonian $\mh$ as a map
+Every 1-homogeneous Hamiltonian $H$ on $\sT^*\Lt$ corresponds to a certain section of the line bundle which in the adapted coordinates $(x^i, p_j, z, Z)$ is given by the condition $Z=h(x^i,p_j, z)$.
+Formula (\ref{e:2}) is therefore the expression for the contact Hamiltonian vector field generated by the section $\mathcal{h}$ of the line bundle $L^*_{\sT^\ast L^\times}$.
+Taking into account the identification $L_{\sT^\ast L^\times}\simeq \sJ^1L^\ast\times_M L$, we can write the contact Hamiltonian $\mathcal{h}$ as a map

 covering the identity on $M$.
-Using the same letter $\mh$ to describe the section may be confusing, however this is what we usually do with ordinary functions on a manifold -- we write $f$ for a function $f:N\rightarrow\R$ as well as its expression $f(y^a)$ in coordinates.
-The following is a useful observation we will use in considering contact Legendre maps. \begin{proposition} The line bundle $L_{\sT^*\Lt}$ is trivializable if and only if $L$ is trivializable. \end{proposition} \begin{proof} Suppose that $L_{\sT^*\Lt}$ is trivializable and let $\mh: \sJ^1L^\ast\longrightarrow L^\ast$ represent a non-vanishing section.
+Using the same letter $\mathcal{h}$ to describe the section may be confusing, however, this is what we usually do with ordinary functions on a manifold -- we write $f$ for a function $f:N\rightarrow\R$ as well as its expression $f(y^a)$ in coordinates.
+The following is a useful observation we will use while considering contact Legendre maps. \begin{proposition} The line bundle $L_{\sT^*\Lt}$ is trivializable if and only if $L$ is trivializable. \end{proposition} \begin{proof} Suppose that $L_{\sT^*\Lt}$ is trivializable and let $\mathcal{h}: \sJ^1L^\ast\longrightarrow L^\ast$ represents a non-vanishing section.
 Since $L_{\sT^*\Lt}$ is a vector bundle over $M$, we can identify points $x\in M$ with the corresponding zero vectors $0_x$ in $L_{\sT^*\Lt}$.
-Now we define a non-vanishing section $\zs$ of $L^*$ by $\zs(x)=\mh(0_x)$.
+Now, we define a non-vanishing section $\zs$ of $L^*$ by $\zs(x)=\mathcal{h}(0_x)$.
 Of course, $L^*$ is trivializable if and only if $L$ is trivializable.
-The other direction is trivial.
+The converse is trivial.

 \end{proof}